 Send to Hygelac, if I am taken by battle, | the best of battle-shirts, that protects my breast, | choicest of garments, that is Hrethel’s relic, | Wayland’s work.
 Fate takes its course.

-The second source is the Old English poem The Lament of Deor, or simply Deor.
+A second source is the Old English poem the Lament of Deor, or simply Deor.
 It's part of the tenth-century literary collection known as the Exeter Book or as the Codex Exoniensis.

 Welund him be wurman, wræces cunnade, anhydig eorl, earfoÞa dreag.
 Hæfde him to gesiÞÞe, sorge ond longaÞ, wintercealde wræce; wean oft onfond, siÞÞan hine, Niðhad on, nede legde, swoncre seonobende, on syllan monn. Þæs ofereode, Þisses swa mæg.
 (Lament of Deor)